learn-co-curriculum/dsc-normal-distribution-lab/README.md

 ## Summary

-In this lab we saw how to generate random normal distributions in python using numpy.
-We also looked into calculating the density for gaussian distributions using the general formula as well as seaborn's kde.
-We shall now move on to see how we can analyze such variables for answering analytical questions.
+In this lab, you learned how to generate random normal distributions in Python using Numpy.
+You also calculated the density for gaussian distributions using the general formula as well as seaborn's kde.
+Next, you'll move on an learn how normal distributions are used to answer analytical questions.